Skip to content

 Configuration

-Enable mem-agent in your config.yaml:
+Enable memory system in your config.yaml:

 # Enable MCP support